BlastLauncher/blast/README.md

 # Blast (aka C8763)

-Blast is an open-source educational project that aims to utilize the extension ecosystem of Raycast Launcher, a closed-source platform built on top of React.
+Blast is an open-source educational and experimental project that aims to utilize the extension ecosystem of Raycast Launcher, a closed-source platform built on top of React.
 In Raycast, extensions are implemented using custom React components, and each command within an extension can be thought of as a separate React application.
 Blast provides an open-source React renderer to render these Raycast extensions.

 ## Demo